Bluuur/MarkdownNotes/生物化学/11核酸的物理化学性质和研究方法-冲突-blur_Win10.md

 +   There are several basic steps in a DNA extraction, the details of which may vary depending on the type of sample and any substances that may interfere with the extraction and subsequent analysis.
     +   Breaking the cells open to expose the DNA
-        裂解细胞 暴露 DNA
-    +   Removing the membrane lipids through the use of an appropriate detergent 使用恰当去污剂 去除膜脂
+    +   Removing the membrane lipids through the use of an appropriate detergent
-    +   Removal of proteins by adding an appropriate protease 使用蛋白酶去除蛋白质
+    +   Removal of proteins by adding an appropriate protease
     +   Removal of contaminants
-    +   Removal of RNA with the use of an RNase
-    +   Precipitating the DNA with alcohol
+    +   Removal of RNA with the use of an RNase Precipitating the DNA with alcohol

 ![image-20211023230225831](image/image-20211023230225831.png)

 +   Liquid Phase Organic Extraction
-    液相有机萃取
-    +   Phenol : Chloroform : Isoamyl alcohol(50:49:1)
+    +   Phenol: Chloroform: Isoamyl alcohol(50:49:1)
-        苯酚 氯仿 异戊醇
         +   Lysed samples mixed with above; two layers are formed
         +   Proteins remain at interface
         +   DNA is removed with top aqueous layer
-            DNA 溶解于上层水相
         +   DNA is precipitated with alcohol and rehydrated.
     +   Disadvantages
         +   Slow, labor-intensive, toxic(phenol, chloroform)
         +   Fume hood required, disposal of hazardous materials required

 +   Nonorganic Salt Precipitation
-    +   Cell membranes are lysed and proteins are denatured by detergent(such as sodium dodecyl sulfate(SDS)(十二烷基硫酸钠(强阴离子去污剂))).
+    +   Cell membranes are lysed and proteins are denatured by detergent(such as sodium dodecyl sulfate(SDS)(十二烷基硫酸钠)).
         +   RNA is removed with RNase.
         +   Proteins are precipitated with salt solution.
         +   DNA is precipitated with alcohol and rehydrated.